Cc618/Conjugator/README.md

 ```

 ## Examples
-Results using the transformer model trained with a dataset of 5k verbs for
+Results using the transformer model trained with a dataset of 5k verbs during
 about 5 minutes :
 ```
 Input : "^jouer$"